Copyright Procedures and Information

 Technology-Based Deterrents for Copyright Infringement

-The College of Mount Saint Vincent is using a firewall-based system that blocks identified IP addresses.
+The University of Mount Saint Vincent is using a firewall-based system that blocks identified IP addresses.
 It also uses mechanisms that are part of our Aruba network infrastructure that block peer-to peer traffic.

-Mechanism(s) Used to Educate College of Mount Saint Vincent Community
+Mechanism(s) Used to Educate University of Mount Saint Vincent Community

 Criteria to Determine Copyright Infringement Policy Effectiveness